PharrellWANG/HTM162-Bazel-Cmake/README.rst

     But If you are able to make use of `Bazel <https://bazel.build/>`_ for building your c++ binary, your binary would be self-contained and executable anywhere (as long as the OS is the same as where the binary is built).

+    And we want a binary which is universal for every one to evaluate the quality.